MattiaBressanelli/import_dotbim/README.md

 # How to see the metadata
 You can use an extension like Attribute Inspector by Aerilius (you find it on the Extension Warehouse at https://extensions.sketchup.com/extension/2c7d7254-76eb-40af-9897-bc7d16b42fb6/attribute-inspector)

+# How to use it
+Check out this video to see how to load your first file: https://www.linkedin.com/posts/mattia-bressanelli-01934b168_openbim-bim-sketchup-activity-6941419840901423105-fWlZ?utm_source=share&utm_medium=member_desktop

 Enjoy!